Kaw Point Riverfront Park

 About the Location

-Landscaping projects within the park demonstrate sustainable practices, such as erosion control and stormwater management.
-The native plant gardens and woodland restoration areas showcase the park's commitment to environmental stewardship.
+The park showcases some clever landscaping projects that demonstrate sustainable practices like erosion control and stormwater management.
+The native plant gardens and woodland restoration areas reflect a genuine commitment to caring for the environment.

 All Features & Facilities